 We are excited to announce another great birth CHOICE for our clients!
-Nitrous oxide or “laughing gas” is now available to our clients who are delivering their babies at Hoboken University Medical Center and will soon be available at Morristown Medical Center!
+Nitrous oxide or “laughing gas” is now available to our clients who are delivering their babies at Morristown Medical Center and Our Birthing Center.

 Women in Australia, Canada, Finland, Sweden and especially in the U.K. have been using Nitrous oxide,“gas and air”, for labor pain for decades with great satisfaction.
 Since the 1970’s, it has not been readily available for American women because of the availability and popularity of epidural anesthesia.
 But using Nitrous Oxide is making a comeback!